-Day in the Afterschool Program: After the bell at the end of the school day, schools will maintain children's on-site safety through established methods for security (as covered in the Emergency Action Guides for Teachers) and supervision of a well-trained and caring staff.
+Day in the Afterschool Program: After the bell at the end of the school day, schools will maintain children's on-site safety through established methods for security (as used during the regular school day) and supervision of a well-trained and caring staff.
 Afterschool participants will report to sign in and wait for their first rotation teacher, who will escort students to the classroom.
 They will receive a nutritional snack and have an opportunity to participate in a brief physical activity to unwind and let off steam.
 Next, half of the students will complete homework with adult support and receive academic tutoring in literacy and math skills.
 The other half of students will participate in enrichment activities.
 The two groups of students will switch activities part way through the afternoon.
-Then academic rotations and Chestmat ES, Poinciana ES and Ventura ES Project-Based Learning will consume the remainder of the program time.
+Then academic rotations and Project-Based Learning will consume the remainder of the program time.
 Students will participate in subgroups of 15-20.
 At program's end, teachers escort students to the pick-up area.
 The Site Coordinator(s) ensure students remain on site and follow documented check-in/check-out procedures for accountability purposes.
 Sample Schedules and Center Profiles for the two sites are attached.